funkybob/django-rated/README.md

     A dict of config dicts.
     The keys are realm names.
-    The values are dicts containing overrides for 'limit', 'timeout' and 'whitelist'.
+    The values are dicts containing overrides for 'limit', 'timeout' and 'allowed'.
     Default: {}

 RATED_REALM_MAP: